canarybuilds/zulip/templates/zerver/help/scim.md

    and `familyName`.

-1. Now the integration should be ready and you can `Assign` users to the app to configure their Zulip accounts to be managed by SCIM.
-When you assign a user, Okta will check if the account exists in your Zulip organization and if it doesn't, the account will be created.
-Changes to the user's email or name in Okta will automatically cause the Zulip account to be updated accordingly.
+1. Now the integration should be ready and you can `Assign` users to the app to configure their Feniks Chat accounts to be managed by SCIM.
+When you assign a user, Okta will check if the account exists in your Feniks Chat organization and if it doesn't, the account will be created.
+Changes to the user's email or name in Okta will automatically cause the Feniks Chat account to be updated accordingly.
    Unassigning a user from the app will deactivate their Zulip account.